Professor-G/AstroDynamics/docs/source/Orbital_Mechanics.rst

 **(5)** Time the code with the acceleration given by :math:`\frac{r_{vec}}{r^3}` vs :math:`\frac{r_{hat}}{r^2}`.
 State the performance in microseconds per timestep.

-The class instance contains the ``approx`` attribute which determines whether the acceleration is approximated as one over :math:`r^3` or whether it's calculated as the unit vector divded by :math:`r^2`.
+The class instance contains the ``approx`` attribute which determines whether the acceleration is approximated as one over :math:`r^3` or whether it's calculated as the unit vector divided by :math:`r^2`.

 .. code-block:: python